rifat17/proxyweb/README.md

 ---

 ### Features on the roadmap
 - ability to edit tables
-- more advanced input validation
+- more sophisticated input validation

 ---
 ### Credits:

-Thanks for Rene Cannao and the SysOwn team for the wonderful [ProxySQL](https://proxysql.com/).
+- Thanks for René Cannaò and the SysOwn team  [ProxySQL](https://proxysql.com/).

-ProxyWeb is using the following projects:
-- Percona Server 5.7
-- Bootstrap 4.4.1
-- Mdbootstrap 4.16
-- Font Awesome 5.8.2
-- Google Fonts
-- goss
-- sysbench
+- Tripolszky 'Tripy' Zsolt